Nardianian/Euclidean_Melo-Rhythm_Maker/README.md

 The controls on each row are, in order from left to right: a rhythm activation checkbox labeled R1 to R6 (Rhythm 1, Rhythm 2, etc.), then the 7 rotary knobs for Note, Steps, Pulses, Swing, Microtiming, Velocity Accent, and Note Length, with boxes below each rotary encoder displaying the numerical value corresponding to the position of the encoder above it.
 Then there's the checkbox to enable ARP, then the tickable popup menu with snapshot/mask for selecting the 7 notes/octaves to arpeggiate, then the combo box/menu for choosing the Mode, and the one for choosing the Rate.
 In the right corner of the window is the "Clock Settings" button/popup menu for choosing the clock, with different options for plugins (DAW, INTERNAL, EXTERNAL) and standalone (Internal, External).

-Latest src (not uploaded on this repo) not compiles with these errors:
+Thus latest src not compiles with these errors:

 Error C2672 'juce::detail::toAddress': No matching overloaded functions found euclidean_seq_SharedCode C:\Program Files\JUCE\modules\juce_core\containers\juce_Span.h 93